Regardless of the size, scope, or complexity of your case - we're here to provide you with unmatched presentation.

 Workers' compensation is a state-run program designed to provide compensation to employees who suffer on-the-job injuries or work-related illnesses.

 If you have been injured at work, you should speak with an attorney at Lanier Law Group about filing for benefits through the North Carolina workers' compensation system.

 To recover workers' compensation benefits, you must establish two things:

 Depending on the extent and nature of your injuries, you may be eligible for temporary total disability benefits, temporary partial disability benefits, and/or permanent partial disability benefits.
-A North Carolina workers’ compensation attorney at our firm can help you examine your various legal options based on your unique situation.
+A workers’ compensation lawyer at our firm can help you examine your legal options based on your unique situation.